Verivery: 2019–2020: Debut with Veri series, Face It series and survival show

-On March 23, the group released the digital single "Series 'O' Round 0: Who" and its lead single "O".
+On March 23, 2022, the group released the digital single "Series 'O' Round 0: Who" and its lead single "O".

-On April 25, the group released their first full-length album Series 'O' Round 3: Whole and its lead single "Undercover".
+On April 25, 2022, the group released their first full-length album Series 'O' Round 3: Whole and its lead single "Undercover".

-On June 22, the group made their Japanese debut with the single "Undercover (Japanese ver.)".
+On June 22, 2022, the group made their Japanese debut with the single "Undercover (Japanese ver.)".

-In July 2022, it was announced that Verivery had confirmed an international concert tour, from September to October, they will hold a concert in Korea in August.
+On July 14, 2022, it was announced that Verivery had confirmed their first solo concert Page:0 in Seoul on August 20 and 21.
+Later on July 22, they announced Page:0 in US and Latin Amerika from September to October.

-On November 14, the group released their third single album, Liminality – EP.Love, with the lead single "Tap Tap".
+On November 14, 2022, the group released their third single album, Liminality – EP.Love, with the lead single "Tap Tap".
 Later on November 23, the group successfully took home their first ever music show win with "Tap Tap" on MBC M's Show Champion.

 Just two days later, on November 25, VERIVERY would then earn their second music show win for "Tap Tap" on KBS' Music Bank.
+Shortly thereafter, Minchan went on a second hiatus due to health-related reasons.

+Verivery released their seventh mini album Liminality – EP.Dream with its lead single "Crazy Like That" on May 16, 2023.

+On May 22, 2023, Verivery announced their first fan-concert DREAM SHOP to be held in Seoul, Tokyo, and Taipei from June 24 to July 22.